vinzel-ops/Google-Course/Google for Cybersecurity/Foundation of Cybersecurity/Modul 1.md

 - d.
 To uncover vulnerabilities that should be monitored **Answer** a.
 To find insights into the best security controls to use, b.
 To identify attack vectors, d.
 To uncover vulnerabilities that should be monitored

-**Elaboration** Adopting an attacker mindset helps security teams to anticipate potential threats (b), uncover vulnerabilities (d), and gain insights into effective security controls (a).
+**Elaboration:** Adopting an attacker mindset helps security teams to anticipate potential threats (b), uncover vulnerabilities (d), and gain insights into effective security controls (a).
 This proactive approach is essential for identifying and mitigating security risks before they can be exploited by actual attackers.

 ## Question 10: Evaluating App Security
 ## Question: As a security professional, you're evaluating the security of an educational app.
 What steps should you take using an attacker mindset?
 Select two answers.